anngo2/CS506_project/README.md

       - We began by importing the property_and_building_violations.csv dataset, which contains violation case records across different wards.
       - We dropped rows where the violation description was missing (NaN) since these would not provide meaningful violation categorization.
       - We ensured all ward entries were clean by stripping whitespace and converting them to string format.
 Any non-numeric ward entries were filtered out, ensuring accurate aggregation.
+  2. `Aggregation: ` We grouped the data by _violation_category_ and _ward_str_, counting the number of violations within each combination.
+Resulted in a clean summary DataFrame showing the number of violations per category per ward, which was then saved as _violation_counts_by_category_ward.csv_ for visualization.

+## Data Analysis (Q3)
-  2. `Text Normalization and Feature Extraction:`
+  1. `Text Normalization and Feature Extraction:`
       -  we preprocessed the `description` field by converting all text to lowercase for uniformity
-      -  We then used **CountVectorizer** with an n-gram range of (3,3) to extract the most frequent trigrams across all violation descriptions, excluding common English stopwords.
+      -  We then used **_CountVectorizer_** with an n-gram range of (3,3) to extract the most frequent trigrams across all violation descriptions, excluding common English stopwords.
       -  The resulting top 50 most common trigrams provided insight into recurring violation patterns and language used in violation reports. (as seen below)

         <img width="278" alt="Screenshot 2025-04-29 at 1 38 33 PM" src="https://github.com/user-attachments/assets/0190a953-cfc4-4b9a-a252-5c3ba76f3cd1" />

-  3. `Categorization of Violations:` To structure the analysis meaningfully, we created a function _categorize_violation()_ that classified each violation into broad categories based on keyword matching in the description.
+  2. `Categorization of Violations:` To structure the analysis meaningfully, we created a function _**categorize_violation()**_ that classified each violation into broad categories based on keyword matching in the description.
 The categories include:

       - Permit Issues (e.g., missing permits, non-compliance)
       - Property Maintenance Issues (e.g., failure to maintain property)